skeddy/skeddy.github.io/events.md

 :runner: - Event still to be complete

+:watch: - Event planned... for a medal of some description

 ## The rules

 Unless stated, all events will be run in a *single* attempt.